 Flood

 As well as reflecting the church's tall spire the work references the idea of an alter as a space for worship.
 The piece draws the eye upwards, whilst simultaneously flooding downwards forming a pool of metal and wire on the floor.
-The title Flood refers to global warming, flooding problems and to floods of information and technology.
+The title Flood refers to the flooding & rising water levels caused by global warming, York's floods & floods of digital information and technology.
 The juxtaposition of contemporary disused computer components with the ancient, deconsecrated space of the church creates a tension and dialogue.
 The components begin to resemble archaeological finds mingling with the slabs, which originate from Roman times.

-Flood was a site specific-installation in St Mary's (a 13th century deconsecrated church) in York, was 8 meters high and made from 4 tons of recycled computer components supplied by Secure IT Recycling.
+Flood was a site specific-installation in St Mary's (an 11th century deconsecrated church) in York, it was 8 meters high and made from 4 tons of recycled computer components genarously supplied on loan by Secure IT Recycling and returned to them to be recycled after the installation, thus forming a circular economy, which is a common element of my large-scale installations.

 Commissioned for the alter area of this deconsecrated church, then used as a contemporary art installation space by York Museums Trust, it was on show from June - October 2010.